AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ## Supported Events {#supported-events}

-As of now, following events are supported
+As of now, the following events are supported:

 - addToCart
 - pageView